adam-atamnia/general_apps_public/Privacy-Policy.md

 We protect your information with commercially acceptable measures, but no method is 100% secure.

 **Children**
-This app is not directed at children under 13 years of age and we do not intentionally collect information from them.
+This app is not directed at children under 13 years of age.

 **Changes to the Policy**
 We may update this policy and changes will be effective upon publication in the app.